This is the same information that is in your child's agenda:

-Ms. Shelia Washington is our Volunteer Coordinator.
+Mr. Randy Simmons is our Volunteer Coordinator.
 All volunteers (classrooms, chaperones for field trips, tutors, etc.) must have a background check before they can volunteer in the building or work with students.
-Ms. Washington will coordinate volunteer placement in the building and in the classrooms.
-Teachers will coordinate requests for help through Ms. Washington.
+Mr. Simmons will coordinate volunteer placement in the building and in the classrooms.
+Teachers will coordinate requests for help through Mr. Simmons.
 All new volunteers will receive training after their background check has been completed.

-The cornerstone of Logan was laid on June 23, 1913, and classes began in December, 1913.
+The cornerstone of Logan School was laid on June 23, 1913 and classes began in December 1913.
 Logan School marked an advance in school architecture.
 It is in the Italian Renaissance style and has a seal of the City of Columbia above the main doorway.
-The new school’s equipment was of the best quality to promote high educational standards.
-It also was the first elementary school in Columbia to build a standardized library, due primarily to the efforts of Bessie Davis, former teacher, librarian, and assistant principal of the school.
+The new school’s equipment was of the best quality to promote higher educational standards.
+It also was the first elementary school in Columbia to build a standardized library due primarily to the efforts of Bessie Davis, former Teacher, Librarian and Assistant Principal of the school.

 A.C.
-Flora was the first principal of Logan and later served as superintendent of the Columbia Public Schools for 22 years.
-Arney R. Childs served as principal beginning in 1928 and later served as Dean of Women at USC until she retired.
-Other early principals included Caroline Voight and Charlie G. Williams, who later became Superintendent of Education.
+Flora was the first principal of Logan Elementary and later served as Superintendent of the Columbia Public Schools for 22 years.
+Arney R. Childs served as Principal beginning in 1928 and later served as Dean of Women at USC until she retired.
+Other early Principals included Ms. Caroline Voight and Mr. Charlie G. Williams, who later became Superintendent of Education.